Everything you need to know about traveling by motorhome in the USA

 .

-The dining table and benches transform into a single bed for the fifth traveler.
-Our initial idea would be for one of the children to sleep in the top bed, and the other in this single bed.
-But on the first day we gave up on that idea.
+The dining table and bench seats convert into a single bed for a fifth person.
+Our original plan was to have one of the kids sleep up top and the other on this single bed.
+But by the end of the first day, we had already abandoned that idea.

-As you can see, there is not much space inside the motorhome.
-There are several closets (not shown in the illustration) above the double bed and the dining table, in which we store clothes, groceries, cleaning items and other random junk.
-Even so, there was always something on the benches, or on the beds.
-At night, everything that was on the beds went to the table, in addition to the clothes and coats in use and a lot of other things that who knew where they came from.
-And during the day, with the table in use, everything went on the bed at the bottom.
+As you can imagine, space inside the RV is limited.
+There are several storage compartments (not shown in the illustrations) above the rear bed and dining area, where we kept clothes, food, cleaning supplies, and other random stuff.
+Still, we constantly had items scattered across the benches and beds.
+At night, anything that had been on the beds got moved to the table — along with jackets, in-use clothes, and a bunch of other mysterious things that just kept appearing.
+Then during the day, with the table in use, everything got tossed back on the bed.

 .